 Technology and science

-Particularly in the fields of agriculture and biotechnology in technological and scientific advances, Côte d'Ivoire has made remarkable development.
+Particularly in the fields of agriculture and biotechnology, in technological and scientific advances, Côte d'Ivoire has made remarkable progress.
 To provide more access to technologies, the country is also financing information and communication technologies (ICT) infrastructure.

 Sports